Trees for the Future Grows Up with Microsoft 365

 Unsustainable land use is at the root of the world’s most pressing challenges.
 Trees have the power to support communities, improve lives, and restore the planet.
 Similarly, software has the power to change the way TREES worked, but one of the board’s main concerns was adoption.
 Mensah said, “With any new technology, you want people to adopt it.”
 After years of using Google, TREES enlisted eGroup Enabling Technologies to ensure a proper Microsoft 365 rollout to maximize return on investment (ROI).
 Here’s how…

-Business and Board Reaction
+Business & Board Reaction

 Trees transform lives & landscapes, and Microsoft 365 transformed the security and scale of services that TREES provides.
 Board Member Humphrey Mensah explains how migrating from Google to Microsoft 365 has improved TREES’ ability to win new contracts with stakeholders that expect a secure, easy to use system.